-One has only to look at the roots of the religious traditions to see that they arose out of certain existential emphases.
-Why certain existential concerns were emphasized in the theology and religious philosophy of the time is a complex question and one that can only be answered by an in-depth study of the particular culture and history of thought.
-For whatever reasons certain aspects of the existential situation became the foundations of the traditions, they drove religious sentiment in certain directions.
-In the East the emphasis on suffering profoundly shaped the religious answers that ensued.
-In the West, the emphasis on law and justice invariably effected the answers provided by religion for Christianity, Islam, and Judaism.
-That certain things were emphasized reflects the operation of what Paul Tillich called “the method of correlation” where the existential situation is examined before religious answers are offered.
+One has only to look at the overriding principals in a religious tradition to surmise that they reflect certain existential emphases.
+Why certain existential concerns were emphasized in a theology or religious philosophy is a complex question and one that can only be answered with an in-depth study of the particular culture and history of thought.
+For whatever reason, certain aspects of the existential situation became the foundation for a tradition.
+It drove religious sentiment in certain directions.
+That certain things were emphasized reflects what Paul Tillich called “the method of correlation” where the existential situation is examined before religious answers are offered.
 While this may not have been the explicit or conscious intent of religious thinkers, the cultural and personal context will have, no doubt, affected the content of their insight.
-If it is true the all theology, at least in its infancy, ensues from existential concerns and what is emphasized of those concerns greatly shapes the theology that is formulated, then all theological systems of the past offer a glimpse into the important questions to be addressed today.
-One of the tasks for theologians in this new millennium is to examine both what was emphasized in past systems and how emphases in general both shape and may restrict theological answers.
 For example, the emphasis on compliance with the law in Judaism at the time of Jesus would seem to automatically set up a set of theological answers to the question of sin and guilt.
-The answers that emerged in Christianity in the coming years varied, but the perceived need for a purification from sin and guilt led to the soteriologies of Jesus’ sacrificial death and the atonement it embodied.
-In the East where the existential emphasis was placed on suffering, this naturally focused the theology and religious philosophy on ways to end suffering where in this case following a “path” would end the neverending cycle of birth, suffering, and death.
-Fundamental to the traditions coming from both the East and West is a world rejection.
-In both cases, the ultimate goal is to escape the world of suffering and sin.
-The challenge, in my view, for 3rd Millennium theologians is to find a way to address the existential concerns of our time without world rejection.
+The answers that emerged in Christianity in the coming years varied, but the need to “balance the scales” of justice often led to the soteriological effect of Jesus’ sacrificial death and the atonement it embodied.
+In the East where the existential emphasis was placed on suffering, this naturally focused the theology and religious philosophy on ways to end suffering.
+The answers given were to follow a “path” that would end the neverending cycle of birth, suffering, and death.
+Also, fundamental to the traditions coming from both the East and West is a world rejection.
+In both cases, the ultimate goal is to escape the world, as it is.
+The challenge, in my view, for 3rd Millennium theologians is to find ways to discover and address the existential concerns of our time without world rejection.

 “This leads to a fundamental assertion: The Divine Life is the eternal conquest of the negative; this is its blessedness.
 Eternal blessedness is not a state of immovable perfection — the philosophers of becoming are right in rejecting such a concept.
 But the Divine Life is blessedness through fight and victory”